-The government will provide support for the laid-off workers to find other jobs, start companies or retire, Yin Weimin said at a news conference.
+Yin Weimin said Wednesday the government will provide support for the laid-off workers to transfer to other jobs, start their own companies or retire.